Amanda Seales: Film and television

-Music
+Other work

 In 2007, Seales replaced Natalie Stewart of the musical duo Floetry on tour with Marsha Ambrosius, and in December of that same year Seales (as Amanda Diva) released her first extended play (EP) Life Experience.
 In 2008, she was featured on the song "Manwomanboogie" on Q-Tip's Grammy-nominated album The Renaissance.
 On March 3, 2009, Seales released Spandex, Rhymes & Soul.

-Podcast

-Seales hosts a weekly podcast titled Small Doses.